 My focus is on the whole of you as a human being and not solely the issues you bring.
 This is because there is no proven single approach that works best for any particular issue other than the quality of the relationship between you and your counsellor.
 My aim is for us to build a quality, meaningful relationship that will help you to make sense of your world.
 From this stance you can make informed choices and bring about change for the future.

-The initial trial/assessment session is £40.
-Sessions thereafter are £45-£50.
+Sessions fees are £50 which includes cost of room hire.
 I have a couple of concession rates available each month for people on lower income/no income.

 I welcome counselling students who need to undertake mandatory therapy as part of their training.